ADL-TBB/tbb-bridge-dpi/INSTRUCTIONS.md

 # Instructions - The Bridge Builders

-On the *dev* branch, all material necessary for the reproduction of the results can be found.
+In the *dev* branch, all material necessary for the reproduction of the results can be found.

 **Setup files**

-Files to set the Python working environment up are env.yml, poetry.lock and pyproject.toml.
+The files to set the Python working environment up are env.yml, poetry.lock and pyproject.toml.
 For more information on how to install the anaconda environment used for the experiments, read the README.md file included in the repository.

 **Basic implementation files**